Install PySide6 on Ubuntu Linux

 Preparing Ubuntu to Install PySide6

-Before installing PySide6, we need to prepare our operating system and install a couple of tools.
-Python best practices recommend using virtual environments to isolate our Python projects and manage their dependencies.
+Before installing PySide6, we need to prepare our Ubuntu system and install a couple of essential tools.
+Python best practices recommend using virtual environments to isolate your Python projects and manage their dependencies effectively.

-Unfortunately, the default Ubuntu installation doesn't include tools like the venv module, which allows us to create virtual environments, and the pip command, which lets us install external packages.
-So, we need to install them from the distro's repositories.
+Unfortunately, the default Ubuntu installation doesn't include tools like the venv module, which allows us to create virtual environments, or the pip command, which lets us install external packages like PySide6.
+So, we need to install them from Ubuntu's repositories first.

-To install the venv module and the pip command on Ubuntu, run the following commands in your terminal:
+To install the venv module and the pip package manager on Ubuntu, run the following commands in your terminal:

 $ sudo apt update